giomasce/mmpp/README.md

     qmake ..
     make

-And to compile the JavaScript files:
+The executable will be in `mmpp.app/Contents/MacOS/mmpp`.

-    cd ..
+To compile the JavaScript files:

-    tsc -p resources/static/ts
+    cd ..  # Return to the source code root tsc -p resources/static/ts

 ### Windows